Franklin Falls Flow

 Paddling

 Due to Paul Smiths' Dam this is the largest body of water in Saint Armand.
 Gorgeous views and the open sky will make your day of paddling memorable.
 Size: 437 Acres.
-Off Rte 3 on Co Rte 18, 5 miles east of Bloomingdale.
-Hand launch.
-Parking for 5 cars.
+Much of the lake is under 10 ft deep, take caution.
+Numerous rocks present which can make launching difficult.

 Fishing

 This impoundment of the Saranac River offers a wide variety of species.
-The 455-acre lake features an irregular shoreline with numerous islands, backwaters and drop-offs.
+The lake features an irregular shoreline with numerous islands, backwaters and drop-offs.
 The lake maxes out at 20 feet.
 You’ll find largemouth and smallmouth bass along with a decent northern pike fishery and a good panfish population.

 The marquee fish is the walleye, although it’s best thought of as a catch-and-release proposition as the state has a walleye consumption advisory against eating any because of high levels of mercury.